 William Camden, author and antiquary, was buried in the south transept of Westminster Abbey on 19th November 1623.
 Through the influence of Dean Gabriel Goodman he had been appointed Second Master at Westminster School in 1575 and he became Head Master 1593-97.
-He was also Librarian of Westminster Abbey 1587-1597 and sang in the Choir 1584-1585.
-He was author of the first guidebook to the monuments in the Abbey, published in 1600.
+He was also Librarian of Westminster Abbey 1587-1597, where many of his books are kept, and sang in the Choir 1584-1585.
+He was author of the first guidebook to the monuments in the Abbey, published in Latin in 1600.

 His monument of white marble is on the west wall of the transept with a bust (unfortunately the inscription gives an incorrect age).
 He has his left hand on his famous book Britannia and in his right he holds some gloves.
 In the arcade behind is a gilded coronet (referring to his King of Arms office) and two shields of arms.
 The Latin inscription can be translated:

 William Camden, Clarenceux King of Arms, who illustrated the British Antiquities, by ancient truth and indefatigable industry, and adorned his innate simplicity with useful literature, and illustrated his pleasantness of humour with candour and sincerity, lies here quietly, in hopes of a certain resurrection in Christ.
 He died 9 November 1623, aged 74.

 The bust was damaged during the Civil War but the monument was restored by the University of Oxford in the late 18th century.
 The coats of arms show "argent, St George’s cross, on a chief gules a lion of England" (for Clarenceux King of Arms) impaling "argent a fess engrailed between six crosses crosslet fitchee sable" (for Camden).